AnonHacker1991/IP_Scanning/README.md

 Research Paper: https://www.researchgate.net/publication/272853642

-Ip finding code is used to filter traffic using Machine Learning algorithms.
+This repository presents the IP finding code that is used to filter traffic using Machine Learning algorithms.
+In this project, we compared various algorithms to check the accuracy and filter out the better working ones.

 **REQUIREMENTS:**
 Must have Python 3.11.x version.